 Nitric acid spill cleanups first begin with the right personal protection equipment (PPE).
 As previously stated, both the fumes and direct exposure to liquid nitric oxide are hazardous to humans; therefore, workers should gear up in a pair of industrial-grade safety glasses along with gloves, lab apron, and a respirator.
 Once the worker is properly geared up in the appropriate PPE, they can begin to clean up the spill.

 There are several different solutions available for cleaning up a nitric acid spill, but it’s usually best to use some form of acid absorbent.
-A hazmat absorbent pillow, for instance, will safely soak up the nitric acid.
-And once the acid is fully soaked up, the pillows can be discarded.
+An acid neutralizer absorbent, for instance, will safely soak up the nitric acid.
+And once the acid is fully soaked up and neutralized the powder can be disposed of.